 - Generate passwords with constrained length/characters:

-pass generate --no-symbols mybanks/securitysucks 8 mkdir: created directory '/home/nathan/.password-store/mybanks' [master 456aec9] Add generated password for mybanks/securitysucks.
+pass generate --no-symbols mybanks/securitysucks 8 mkdir: created directory '/home/user/.password-store/mybanks' [master 456aec9] Add generated password for mybanks/securitysucks.
 1 file changed, 0 insertions(+), 0 deletions(-) create mode 100644 mybanks/securitysucks.gpg The generated password for mybanks/securitysucks is: XCkwQ4uj

 Additional help and information is available in